-Knowing the size of your roller chain is an important part of knowing how and where it can be used.
-PEER part numbers or item descriptions are typically indicated on the chain plates and product packaging.
+PEER Chain part numbers or item descriptions are typically indicated on the chain plates and product packaging.
 Using the PEER part numbers, you can easily find the chain size and specifications on PEERchain.com.
 If you do not have access to PEER part number, then you may need to measure the chain.

 As a first step, we should define the components of roller chain.